 Changing Your DNS Server Settings

-One of the more simple, and therefore most commonly used, methods of restricting access to Facebook is for an ISP to filter traffic passing through its DNS Servers.
+Another method of restricting access to Facebook is for an ISP to filter traffic passing through its DNS Servers.
 By changing your preferred DNS server to the Google Public DNS, you can circumvent these restrictions.

 To change your DNS server on a Windows PC, go through the following steps: